 - Multi-Model Neural Network-Based Robust and Adaptive Control System Development for Robotic Applications.

 - Development of a Vision-Based Robot Learning Control for Assistive Robots: This project is aiming at developing an innovative robot learning and control system that realize and improves human-robot interaction in assistive and collaborative robots, robots motion, object manipulation skills, by perception and adaption to a human environment, by robust and accurate movements, and by making correct decisions in a stochastic and dynamic environment (focusing on learning issues of assistive robots).

-- Development of Intelligent neuro-fuzzy modeling Algorith: In this project a systematic modeling algorithm and user friendly asoftware were developed using New Systematic Neuro-Fuzzy Modeling and Adaptive Sliding Mode Control developed by Dr. Zeinali, which is applicable to modelling and control of the nonlinear uncertain systems such as robot manipulator.
+- Development of Intelligent neuro-fuzzy modeling Algorith: In this project a systematic modeling algorithm and user friendly asoftware were developed using New Systematic and Multi-Layer Fuzzy System Modeling and Neural Network Modeling and Adaptive Sliding Mode Control developed by Dr. Zeinali, which is applicable to modelling and control of the nonlinear uncertain systems such as robot manipulator.

 - Automated Laser Additive Manufacturing System development (Laser Metal Deposition by Powder Injection): This is a collaborative research between I and the Automated Laser Fabrication Laboratory (ALFa) of the University of Waterloo to develop an intelligent control system which is used to produce near net-shaped parts and repair expensive machine components.
 Identification and modelling of the process and control of height (thickness) of each deposited layer is an important part of my rsearch.

 - High Performance Hydraulics Systems Design and Analysis (Developed a Software): This research targets modeling, simulation and implementation of nonlinear adaptive control for the mechnical and mechatronics systms that use high-performance hydraulic systems for their actuation.